-Overall: Provide a facility to test key components of the frontend of a neutrino factory in realistic single-pulse beam conditions.
+Overall: Test key components of the front-end of a neutrino factory in realistic single-pulse beam conditions.

 Near Term (1-2 years): Explore viability of a liquid metal jet target in intense, short proton pulses and (separately) in strong magnetic fields.